 When it comes to the Contracts you present on your websites and apps, you have three presentation approaches.
 Your customers can accept your legal terms by:

 - simply accessing or browsing your site, also known as "browsewrap"

-- checking one or many checkboxes, an approach knows as "clickwrap"
+- selecting a checkbox or clicking a button, an approach knows as "clickwrap"

 Below are some examples from companies all across the web using these different approaches in how they present their terms.